mbbischoff/website/_posts/2008-12-29-you-look-nice-today.markdown

 > Nota bene: You Look Nice Today is an audio program that has been prepared by and for “adults.”
 As a Journal of Emotional Hygiene, our program tackles many of the painful issues typically encountered by persons of this awkward age.
 Consequently, an uncontrollable level of candor and seemingly non-stop tsunami of profanity may be encountered by listeners.
 Please do not present this material to non-adults.

 To fully understand the trio's unique brand of humorous banter, you should to listen to show.
-I would recommend that the uninitiated begin with [Episode 2: Morning Powder](http://youlooknicetoday.com/episode/ep-2-morning-powder "Episode 2: Morning Powder") [^1] and listen to each episode sequentially via the convenient [Episode Guide](http://youlooknicetoday.com/episode-guide "Episode Guide") or via iTunes. _You Look Nice Today_ may not be for everyone, but it's definitely worth a shot.
+I would recommend that the uninitiated begin with [Episode 2: Morning Powder](http://youlooknicetoday.com/episode/ep-2-morning-powder "Episode 2: Morning Powder") and listen to each episode sequentially via the convenient [Episode Guide](http://youlooknicetoday.com/episode-guide "Episode Guide") or via iTunes. _You Look Nice Today_ may not be for everyone, but it's definitely worth a shot.

-[^1]: Episode 1 seems to be missing.